supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L17_Sharing_Team_Knowledge_using_Azure_Project_Wikis.md

 ### Exercise 0: Configure the lab prerequisites

-In this exercise, you will set up the prerequisites for the lab, which consist of the preconfigured **Tailwind Traders** team project based on an Azure DevOps Demo Generator template and a team created in Microsoft Teams.
+In this exercise, you will set up the prerequisites for the lab, which consist of the preconfigured **EShopOnWeb** team project based on an Azure DevOps Demo Generator template and a team created in Microsoft Teams.

 #### Task 1: Configure the team project

-In this task, you will use Azure DevOps Demo Generator to generate a new project based on the **Tailwind Traders** template.
+In this task, you will use Azure DevOps Demo Generator to generate a new project based on the **EShopOnWeb** template.

 1. In a new tab of Edge browser navigate to https://azuredevopsdemogenerator.azurewebsites.net.
 This utility site will automate the process of creating a new Azure DevOps project within your account that is prepopulated with content (work items, repos, etc.) required for the lab.